Design leadership through mentoring and capability building.

 Fragmented understanding across teams

 Teams lacked a shared view of intent, resulting in work being interpreted differently as it moved between e-commerce, creative, and delivery.
+As a result, teams spent more time reconciling differences than moving work forward.

 Ad-hoc components and flows